Human-Compatible/monorepo/README.md

 We build and deploy the current state of the art in safe AI for you and your company.

-We equip and support the entrepreneurs and software engineers, of both today and the future, with the skills and tools required to build their own companies.
+We equip and support entrepreneurs and software engineers, of both today and the future, with the skills and tools required to build their own companies.
 Equipping them to use the current state of the art in safe AI for their products.